Selected

 Poland’s three other major steel producers, all four

-2003 it will be part of the Polskie Huty Stali (PHS)
+January 1, 2003 it will be part of the Polskie Huty

-concern with its headquarters in the city of Katowice.
+Stali (PHS) concern with its headquarters in the

-of the country’s entire steel industry.
-The Polish
+comprises the bulk of the country’s entire steel

-government deems the consolidation of the sector a
+consolidation of the sector a precondition to the

 Krakow’s best soccer team, Wisla, produced a major